Best time to go to Equatorial Guinea

 Equatorial Guinea holiday advice

-Jim O’Brien, from our leading supplier of Equatorial Guinea holidays, Native Eye Travel, shares his travel tips for this little known country:
+Jim O’Brien, from our leading supplier of Equatorial Guinea holidays, Native Eye Travel, shares his travel tips for this under-visited country:

 Political & natural history

-“Equatorial Guinea tends to be the sort of place that people visit once they’ve visited everywhere else, but it’s a fascinating destination in its own right, with some interesting – if often rather difficult – modern history to accompany it.
+“Equatorial Guinea tends to be the sort of place that people visit once they’ve visited everywhere else, but it’s a fascinating destination in its own right, with some interesting – if often rather difficult – modern history.
 It’s a great place for wildlife, in particular birds and primates.”

 “A favourite thing to do is to watch turtles come ashore to lay their eggs – always a special experience.
 As well as this, the trek to the crater of Lake Biao is worthwhile, with great views and the chance to see primates if you’re lucky.”